AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/software-contributions/submitting-code/submitting-your-first-pull-request.md

 * ci: do something
 * refactor: do something

+> You could use [git rebase](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) to alter the commit message if you have multiple commit messages.

 ### Push commits to your repository

 When you have completed your code changes, you can now push your code to your origin repository.